Sharan Pasricha

 Sharan Pasricha is an Indian-born entrepreneur based in London, England.
 He founded the hospitality and operating company Ennismore, and acquired The Hoxton and Gleneagles.
 He is the founder of Maison Estelle and Estelle Manor.

-Pasricha is also known for creating the fastest-growing hospitality company, bringing together brands including Mondrian, Mama Shelter, Delano and SLS through a joint venture with Accor, which holds a majority shareholding.
+Pasricha led the creation of a hospitality company that brought together brands including Mondrian, Mama Shelter, Delano, and SLS through a joint venture with Accor, which holds a majority stake.

 Early life and education

 Pasricha was educated at the Doon School in India and Millfield School in Somerset.
 He completed an Accounting & Finance degree from Regent's College and an MBA from London Business School where he was awarded the Alumni GOLD (Graduate of the Last Decade) by the Dean in 2018.

 Career

 While at Regent's College, Pasricha founded RUSH!
 Media, a marketing agency based in London.
 He spent three years running the business after leaving university in London before returning to India to run his uncle's leather manufacturing business.
 He spent three years as a turnaround CEO in New Delhi.
 In 2009, he returned to England to do his MBA, while working at a private equity investment firm, Better Capital.